International Association of Geodesy: History

 Baeyer's goal was a new determination of anomalies in the shape of the Earth using precise triangulations, combined with gravity measurements.
 This involved determining the geoid by means of gravimetric and leveling measurements, in order to deduce the exact knowledge of the terrestrial spheroid while taking into account local variations.
 To resolve this problem, it was necessary to carefully study considerable areas of land in all directions.
 Baeyer developed a plan to coordinate geodetic surveys in the space between the parallels of Palermo and Christiana (Oslo) and the meridians of Bonn and Trunz (German name for Milejewo in Poland).
 This territory was covered by a triangle network and included more than thirty observatories or stations whose position was determined astronomically.
 Bayer proposed to remeasure ten arcs of meridians and a larger number of arcs of parallels, to compare the curvature of the meridian arcs on the two slopes of the Alps, in order to determine the influence of this mountain range on vertical deflection.
 Baeyer also planned to determine the curvature of the seas, the Mediterranean Sea and Adriatic Sea in the south, the North Sea and the Baltic Sea in the north.
 In his mind, the cooperation of all the States of Central Europe could open the field to scientific research of the highest interest, research that each State, taken in isolation, was not able to undertake.

-Friedrich Wilhelm Bessel using the method of least squares calculated from several arc measurements a new value for the flattening of the Earth, which he determined as 1/299.15.
-Errors in the method of calculating the length of the arc measurement of Delambre and Méchain were taken into account by Bessel when he proposed his reference ellipsoid in 1841.
-The definitive length of the Mètre des Archives had required a value for the non-spherical shape of the Earth, known as the flattening of the Earth.
-The Weights and Measures Commission adopted, in 1799, a flattening of 1/334 based on analysis by Pierre-Simon Laplace who combined the arc of Peru and the data of the meridian arc of Delambre and Méchain.
-Combining these two data sets Laplace succeeded to estimate the flattening anew and was happy to find the suitable value 1/334.
-It also fitted well with his estimate 1/336 based on 15 pendulum measurements Bessel's reference ellipsoid would long be used by geodesists.
-An even more accurate value was proposed in 1901 by Friedrich Robert Helmert according to gravity measurements performed under the auspices of the International Geodetic Association.